 vital to remember yolk only - they cannot tolerate egg white.

-If your dog and cat are not getting regular fish meals then it is neccesary to supplement their food with salmon oil for Omega 3.
+If your dogs and cats are not getting regular oily fish meals then it is necessary to supplement their food with salmon oil for Omega 3.

 If your dog or cat suffers from any illness, please let us know.
 We can help to plan an optimum diet for them.
 We can also suggest the addition of specific herbs to their diet.
 We stock a great range of herbal supplements particularly for dogs and cats with skin problems, and for dogs with joint problems.

 We welcome you to living As Nature Intended.
-We hope that you, your cats, and your dogs get us much delight out of natural feeding as we and ours have.
+We hope that you, your cats, and your dogs get as much delight out of natural feeding as we and ours have.

 Home Why we feed a raw diet On the Menu Feedback from well-fed friends